 Select a specific notification channel, select Alert policies, and add or remove a policy.

 - Select a specific policy, select Notification channels, and add or remove a channel.

 Instructions for specific notification channels

 For your convenience, we automatically load all users and their email addresses for the selected account.
-If your account has one or more sub-accounts, the notification channel includes only users for the currently selected master account or sub-account.
+If your account has one or more sub-accounts, the notification channel includes only users for the currently selected master or sub-account.